jilavsky/SAXS_IgorCode/README.md

 # SAXS_IgorCode
-Irena, Nika, and Indra SAXS Igor code by Jan Ilavsky for Igor Pro 8.03 and higher.
-Note, that Igor Pro has issues running old xop packages on macOS **Catalina** for now. **Catalina and higher macOS versions:** If you need to use Catalina and higher macOS versions, here are some helpful links.
-General Wavemetrics statement: https://www.wavemetrics.com/news/igor-pro-macos-1015-catalina, and how to get xops loading: https://www.wavemetrics.com/node/21088
+Irena, Nika, and Indra SAXS Igor code by Jan Ilavsky for Igor Pro 8.04 and higher.
+Irena is package for SAXS and SANS data analysis.
+Nika is package for 2D -> 1D  data reduction for SAXS and WAXS (powder diffraction).
+Nika is package for USAXS (specifically Bonse-Hart APS and some desktop devices) data reduction.

-**The current stable release version is September 2020.
-This version is for Igor Pro 8 ONLY** This version WILL NOT work on Igor Pro 9!.
-It contains first releases of number of new Irena tools: Multi Sample plotting tool, Simple fits, Metadata browser tool, and support for bioSAXS communiy: Import ASCII, Average/Subtract/Scale tool, and PDDF + Molecular weight calculator.
-Uses ATSAS to get PDDF...
-Also includes first version of USAXS code for Samle Plate survey.
-For more details on releases and current changes to master version, check Wiki https://github.com/jilavsky/SAXS_IgorCode/wiki - "Release notes".
-There is useful information in the Wiki, especially check "Known issues"...

-**The current Beta release is July 2021 beta.
-Use this version with Igor Pro 9 released August 30, 2021**
+**The current stable release version is October 2021.
+This version is for Igor Pro 8.04 and 9.0**

-This beta adds compatibility with Igor Pro 9 and some new tools under developement.
-These new tools may not have full functionality, yet, but their currently implemented featrues work.
-If you need more features from these tools, please, let me know.
+**Have questions? use our Gitter forum: https://gitter.im/SAXS_IgorCode/Lobby#**

 **This code can be installed using Igor installer** from https://github.com/jilavsky/SAXS_IgorInstaller/tree/master/Igor_GitHub If you want to install one or more packages from here, download the latest version of
 "GHInstaller_IrenaNika_vxxx.pxp" and use that to install.
 Direct link to the latest version of installer is : https://github.com/jilavsky/SAXS_IgorInstaller/blob/master/Igor_GitHub/GHInstaller_IrenaNika_v1.12.pxp?raw=true

 **Igor 7 or before**
 see: https://github.com/jilavsky/SAXS_IgorCode/wiki/Installation-Problems

 **Web based manuals pages**
 http://saxs-igorcodedocs.readthedocs.io/